User will be required to sign a copy of regulations at contract signing. Please read the following regulations carefully.

 Clean up and removal of refuse from the special event is the responsibility of User and/or User's vendors.
 However, User may NOT hire an outside cleaning crew.
 If extra help is needed, prior arrangements should be made through MOCA staff and User will be billed for special janitorial services performed by MOCA's maintenance personnel.

 MOCA does not have an "in-house" catering service.
 The caterer you select must be an official, licensed business having liability and workmen compensation insurance coverage.
 We are pleased to make recommendations and necessarily reserve the right of final approval.
+You can also view our list of current vendors.

 - Caterer must provide a copy of its certification by the Health Department.